 The Globally Harmonized System of Chemical Classification (GHS)

-The intent of the new legislation is to make it easier for workers to understand chemical hazards, especially workers who may not speak or read English well, reduce confusion in the workplace, make safety training easier, and result in safer handling and use of chemicals.
-The new format will provide workers with quicker and more efficient access to information on the labels and safety data sheets.
-The changes will also save money for American businesses with productivity improvements projected because of fewer safety data sheet and label updates and simpler new hazard communication training.
+The intent of the new legislation was to make it easier for workers to understand chemical hazards, especially workers who may not speak or read English well, reduce confusion in the workplace, make safety training easier, and result in safer handling and use of chemicals.
+The new format provides workers with quicker and more efficient access to information on the labels and safety data sheets.
+The changes also save money for American businesses with productivity improvements projected because of fewer safety data sheet and label updates and simpler new hazard communication training.
 The new labeling system should also reduce trade barriers by coordinating with systems already in use in other countries.

 What this means for employees at UAB